Rei-SwitchBot/faq/en-us-second-reply/Outdoor Spotlight Cam.md

 If you have any other questions, please let us know, and we'll try to accommodate your request as soon as possible.

+---
+### How to Enable and Disable Night Vision for SwitchBot Outdoor Spotlight Cam 2K

+Please follow the steps below to configure the night vision settings:
+Launch SwitchBot app and log in.
+Tap the Outdoor Spotlight Cam 2K.
+Tap the gear icon.
+In the settings screen, tap "Basic Settings".
+Tap "Night Vision" and set it to on, off or auto.
+On the same screen, you can set the image to either "color" or "black and white".

+Note:
+In SwitchBot App, tap Outdoor Spotlight Cam 2K, you can also toggle "Night Vision" On/Off under "Features" at the bottom of the screen.